iles982/ft_printf/README.md

 }
 Then compile with a program:

-gcc -Wall -Werror -Wextra main.c libftprintf.a -I includes
+gcc -Wall -Werror -Wextra main.c libftprintf.a -I ft_printf.h